leeoniya/uPlot/README.md

 | <a href="https://leeoniya.github.io/uPlot/bench/amCharts.html">amCharts</a>       | 1034 KB | 6915 ms | 6953  37  12  102 | 441 MB 441 MB   | 4522 1237 2977  518 |
 </pre>

+- `size` includes the lib itself plus any dependencies required to render the benchmark, e.g. Moment, jQuery, etc.
-\* Flot does not make available any minified assets and all their examples use the uncompressed sources; they also use an uncompressed version of jQuery :/
+- Flot does not make available any minified assets and all their examples use the uncompressed sources; they also use an uncompressed version of jQuery :/

 TODO (all of these use SVG, so performance should be similar to Highcharts):